UlfricNormcloak/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch would be use in cases where you are using "<Route>" to match the path to the data, particularly in cases when not using a switch.
+In other words, it provides access to the match object.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation in React allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.

 1. In 1-2 sentences, define end to end testing.
+End to end testing is intended to simulate user interactions, and ultimately test how a real user would use the application or website.
+This process is intended to ensure that the final production build is functional prior to public use.

 ## Instructions